Rodolfo Castro Player Props: Pirates vs. Reds

-After going 0-for-3 in his most recent game, Rodolfo Castro and the Pittsburgh Pirates face the Cincinnati Reds (who will start Graham Ashcraft) at 6:35 PM ET on Friday.
+Rodolfo Castro -- with a slugging percentage of .559 in his past 10 games, including four extra-base hits -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Luis Cessa on the hill, on April 22 at 6:35 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Reds.
+In his last game he had a hitless performance (0-for-2) against the Reds.

 Rodolfo Castro Game Info & Props vs. the Reds